-Workforce development training helps you thrive in our economy.
-If you’re seeking assistance in finding a new job or need skills to advance in your field, Napa Valley College offers vital training and workforce development services to help you.
+Workforce development training helps our economy thrive.
+Napa Valley College offers vital training and workforce development services to help people seeking assistance in finding a new job, as well as those who need skills to advance in their field.
 We provide a wide range of career resources for people who are looking for work, laid off or in need of retraining to re-enter a changing job market.

-We also work with area businesses – from the small business owner to major county employers.
-Our Small Business Development Center (SBDC) provides a full range of services, including individual business counseling and workshops to help start-ups gain a foothold and flourishing business the competitive edge.
+We also work with businesses – from the small business owner to major county employers.
+Our Small Business Development Center (SBDC) provides a full range of services, including individual business counseling and workshops.
+We help start-ups gain a foothold and flourishing business maintain a competitive edge.

 Napa Valley College